curiousdev-io/blog.curiousdev.io/blog/2025-09-30-serverless-containers.md

 ## Conclusion

 There are a few extra steps needed to deploy a container based AWS Lambda function but all of it can be automated using CI/CD processes.
-Keep in mind what you can get in return and consider whether you have a need for container packaged functions.
+Keep in mind what you can get in return and consider whether you have a need for container packaged functions:

+- **Larger deployment size**
+- **Docker workflow**
+- **Dependency management**
+- **Easier local testing**
+- **Easier to switch between serverless compute services**

 Stay curious! 🚀